therealgymmy/therealgymmy.github.io/reading.md

 permalink: /reading/
 ---

-Podcasts and audiobooks are listed here as well.

 # Currently Listening
 1. [The Age of Napoleon](https://podcasts.apple.com/us/podcast/the-age-of-napoleon-podcast/id1223795973) - Everett Rummage
 2. [The History of Byzantium](https://thehistoryofbyzantium.com) - Robin Pierson